Et7f3/question_on_stackoverflow/README.md

        make inconsistent assumptions over interface A
 ```

-I have inspect with ocamlobjinfo it seem for build B it search for the first module called A
+I have inspected with ocamlobjinfo it seems to build B its searches for the first module called A

-In this exemple I have only A and B but in future I will to build with some version on and some off... but don't do it manually
+In this example, I have only A and B but in future, I will build with some version on and some off... but don't do it manually

 A solution found but no really efficient is to clean all .cmo and .cmi files ...

-thanks for you reading and your time
+thanks for your reading and your time

   [1]: https://github.com/Et7f3/question_on_stackoverflow

+EDIT:

+I have also test with -open but it seems to work only for standards modules.